Prežihov Voranc: Political activism

 Voranc was released in 1919 and returned to a Carinthia that was in political and cultural ferment.
 He took a job in the offices of a workers' co-operative at the steelworks in Guštajn.
 He became increasingly radicalized and a supporter of Carinthian political integration into the newly formed Yugoslav state.
 He continued to write, and in 1925 he published his first short story Povesti.
 It was not especially well received by the intelligentsia in Ljubljana; one review dismissed the work as by "talented proletarian, a self-taught writer."
 Nevertheless, it contains "elements that were later to develop into his highly acclaimed style."

-In 1930 his political activism and Communist sympathies resulted in a threat of arrest and Voranc absented himself from Carinthia and moved to Vienna and from there, Prague in 1931 and hence to Berlin in 1932.
+In 1930 his political activism in the illegal Communist Party of Yugoslavia resulted in a threat of arrest and Voranc absented himself from Carinthia and moved to Vienna and from there, Prague in 1931 and hence to Berlin in 1932.
 What appears to have been a period of instability in his life was also a period of active collaboration with other socialists in Europe and during the early thirties he also visited Romania, Bulgaria, Greece, Norway, and France.
 He edited the magazine Delo in Vienna from 1932 to 1934 but fell foul of the Austrian authorities, who imprisoned him in 1937.
 In the years immediately before the Second World War Voranc was working in Paris as a librarian mixing with other political emigres.